jasonwolfg/update-zoom-presence-from-inbound-interaction-/blueprint/index.md

    ![Import the Update Zoom User Presence data action](images/5BImportUpdateZoomUserPresenceDataAction.png "Import the data action")

 ### Import the Architect Workflows
-You need to import the *GC User Set Zoom to DoNotDisturb_v8-0.i3WorkFlow* and *GC User Set Zoom to Available_v4-0.i3WorkFlow* architect workflows that references the created data actions.
+You need to import the *GC User Set Zoom User to On a Call_v1-0.i3WorkFlow* and *GC User Set Zoom User to Available_v1-0.i3WorkFlow* architect workflows that references the created data action.
 These workflows will be called by the Event Orchestration triggers created in the next step.
-When triggered, these workflows will call the Find Zoom User ID data action, set the Zoom User Id variable then update the Zoom user's presence via the Graph API.
-One workflow is triggered with an agent joins an inbound acd voice interaction and sets the Zoom presence to DoNotDisturb.
+When triggered, these workflows will set the Zoom User to the Genesys Cloud user's username, which must match the corresponding Zoom user's email.
+Once the user variable is set, the workflow calls the Zoom API to update the Zoom user's presence.
+One workflow is triggered when an agent joins an inbound acd voice interaction and sets the Zoom presence to On_a_call.
 The other workflow is triggered when the inbound acd interaction ends and sets the Zoom presence to Available.

-1. Download the *GC User Set Zoom to DoNotDisturb_v8-0.i3WorkFlow* file from the [update-zoom-presence-from-inbound-interaction](https://github.com/jasonwolfg/update-zoom-presence-from-inbound-interaction- "Opens the GitHub repo") GitHub repository.
+1. Download the *GC User Set Zoom User to On a Call_v1-0.i3WorkFlow* file from the [update-zoom-presence-from-inbound-interaction](https://github.com/jasonwolfg/update-zoom-presence-from-inbound-interaction- "Opens the GitHub repo") GitHub repository.
 Save this file to your local desktop to import it into Genesys Cloud.

 2. Navigate to **Admin** > **Architect** > **Flows:Workflow** and click **Add**.